pft/elisp-assorted/README.markdown

 -------------
 Disk-usage shows sorted disk usage in a directory in a dedicated buffer.
 This may help one to clean up ones disk.
-Small files can be ignored (see variable `du-ignored-size').
-Options to "du" command line can be customized and/or edited in place when `du' is invoked with a prefix argument.
-Press 'd' in a *du* buffer to visit a line in Dired.
+Small files can be ignored (see variable du-ignored-size).
+Options to "du" command line can be customized and/or edited in place when du is invoked with a prefix argument.
+Press `d` in a \*du\* buffer to visit a line in Dired.